kubeshop/testkube-docs/docs/articles/install/multi-cluster.md

 +  enabled: false
 ```

-## Migrating a standalone agent that will join Testkube
+## Connecting a standalone agent to join Testkube

-You can also migrate from the open-source Testkube standalone agent to a federated agent.
-The following command will walk you through the migration process.
-Once completed, data will
-be send Testkube's unified control plane.
+If you started Testkube as a standalone agent and you decided to connect it to a control plane, you can connect is by running the following command which will guide you through the migration process.
+All test definitions will stay the same, however, historical test results data or artifacts wont be copied to the control plane.

 ```
 testkube pro connect